YuanxiangFranck/x3dom-plugins-API/README.md

         },
         {
             /**
-             * Functun call in the creation of the nodes */
+             * Function called in the creation of the nodes */
             nodeChanged: function(){
                 // Add the unfiforms